-5.11.
-No Duty to Create Records.
+5.11 No Duty to Create Records.
 This policy does not require the District to answer written questions, summarize data or information, create new public records, or provide information in a format that is different from original public records; however, the District may in its discretion, create such a new record to fulfill the request where it may be easier for the District to create a record responsive to the request than to collect and make available voluminous records that contain small pieces of information responsive to the request.

-5.12.
-No Duty to Provide Information.
+5.12 No Duty to Provide Information.
 This policy does not require the District to respond to requests for information, research, opinions or advice.
 Requests for information, research, opinions, advice, or similar requests will not be responded to pursuant to this policy.

-5.13.
-No Duty to Supplement Responses.
+5.13 No Duty to Supplement Responses.
 The District is not obligated to hold current records requests open to respond to requests for records that may be created in the future.
 A new request must be made to obtain later-created public records.

-5.14.
-No Duty to Respond to BOT Requests.
+5.14 No Duty to Respond to BOT Requests.
 The District is not obligated to respond to a records request that it reasonably believes was automatically generated by a computer program or script if the District has already received one or more requests from the requestor during the preceding twenty-four (24) hours.

-5.15.
-Fees: The District will charge the statutory fees set forth in RCW 42.56.120, which are set forth on the fee list attached as Exhibit B, a copy of which will be maintained by the District on its website at No sales tax will be charged on copies made by the District at its facilities.
+5.15 Fees: The District will charge the statutory fees set forth in RCW 42.56.120, which are set forth on the fee list attached as Exhibit B, a copy of which will be maintained by the District on its website at https://orcashealth.org/public-records-requests/ No sales tax will be charged on copies made by the District at its facilities.
 If the District sends the public records to an outside vendor for copying, the District will charge the actual fees incurred, provided having the outside vendor copy the records is quicker and less expensive than having District staff make the copies.
-Fees may be waived due to the small number of copies made or other circumstances.
+Fees may be waived if fewer than 25 copies are made or less than 25 pages are scanned.
 Payment of fees is required prior to release of records unless other arrangements have been made.

-5.16.
-Deposit: The District may require a deposit of up to ten percent (10%) of the estimated cost of copying records, including any customized service charges, prior to copying any records for a requestor.
-The District may also require payment of the remainder of the cost before providing the records, or the payment of the costs of copying an installment before providing that installment.
+5.16 Deposit: The District may require a deposit of up to ten percent (10%) of the estimated cost of copying records, including any customized service charges, prior to copying any records for a requestor.
+The District may also require payment of the remainder of the cost or charges before providing the records, or the payment of the costs of copying an installment before providing that installment.

-5.17.
-Closing Abandoned or Unpaid Requests: If the requestor withdraws the request, fails to clarify an entirely unclear request, fails to fulfill his or her obligations to inspect the records within thirty (30) days of notice that the records are available for inspection, or fails to pay the deposit, installment payment or final payment for the requested copies, District personnel will close the request.
-District personnel will document closure of the request and the conditions that led to closure and notify the requestor that the request has been closed.
+5.17 Closing Abandoned, Withdrawn or Unpaid Requests: If the requestor withdraws the request, fails to provide clarification for a request, fails to fulfill his or her obligation to inspect the records within thirty (30) days of notice that the records are available for inspection, fails to retrieve records from the District at the District office or provided through electronic file transfer, or fails to pay the deposit, installment payment or final payment for the requested copies, District personnel will close the request.
+District personnel will document closure of the request and the conditions that led to closure and unless the District has already indicated in previous correspondence that the request would be closed under the above circumstances, notify the requestor that the request has been closed.